bamlab/dev-standards/react-native/debugging/handle-gradle-dependencies-clash.mo.md

-# [MO] Handle gradle dependencies versions clashes
+# [MO] Handle version conflicts between Gradle dependencies

 ## Owner: [Louis Zawadzki](https://github.com/louiszawadzki)

 ## Prerequisites:

-You have 2 dependencies that depend on different versions of the same package, so your application won't build and error with an error like:
+You have 2 dependencies that depend on different versions of the same package, so your Android build will fail with an error like:

 ```
-com.android.dex.DexException: Multiple dex files define Landroid/support/v7/appcompat/R$anim;
+com.android.dex.DexException: Multiple dex files define google/android/play-services/iid/R$anim;
 ```

 If you're having an issue with Google Maps and Firebase you can have a look at [this article](https://medium.com/@suchydan/how-to-solve-google-play-services-version-collision-in-gradle-dependencies-ef086ae5c75f).

 ## Steps:

-### 1. Know which dependencies is causing the issue *(~2min)*
+### 1. Find out which dependencies is causing the issue *(~2min)*

 First, you need to figure out which package is causing the dependency issue.

-You can have versions clash without any issue.
+Versions conflicts break your build when one method is present in one version and not in another.

-However when one method is present in one version and not in the other there will be an issue.
+**N.B.**: You can potentially have versions conflicts without any issue.
+Similarly your build can pass but you can still have issues if the logic inside a function has been changed.

-Look at your error to know exactly which package is causing the issue.
+Look at your error to know exactly which package is causing the issue (in the previous example it's probably `com.google.android.gms:play-services-iid`)

 Then you must find out which version should be set.